Somnambulist (Angel)

-"Somnambulist" is episode 11 of season 1 in the television show Angel.
+"Somnambulist" is the 11th episode of the first season of the American television series Angel.

 Plot

 The episode opens on a girl fleeing down a street from a shadowy figure.
 She stumbles, allowing the pursuer to catch up.
 The man holds her and runs a finger with a metal claw over it down her cheek, carving a cross into it.
 Once finished, he bites her and drains her of blood.
 The camera's view moves over the figure's head and it looks very much like Angel, who is jerked from sleep in a cold sweat.
 Meanwhile, detective Kate examines the body and comments that it must be the same man.

 The next morning, Cordelia is practicing talking to clients when Wesley enters with their mail and inquires if Cordelia or Angel have noticed anything sinister going on, but Cordelia has nothing for him and tells him he has brought in the wrong mail.
 Wesley notices something that seems familiar and frightening on the front page of the newspaper he has brought.
 Angel comes in, cranky about her looking up a license plate.
 Cordelia suggests Angel try asking Kate for the favor.
 Angel, distracted, tries to leave by the front door and almost bursts into flame.
 After he leaves, Angel goes to the police station to talk to Kate and notices the crime scene photos, which call up haunting images of his dreams.
 After that, Wesley confronts Cordelia about the fact that the recent murders match Angel's MO.
 Cordelia is skeptical until Angel himself admits it might be him, dreaming.
 They chain him to his bed to test the theory.
 That night, instead of dreaming about a current murder, he dreams about his past when he had just turned a vampire named Penn.
 He realizes the killer is Penn and resolves to tell Kate, despite Wesley's objections.